-This chapter presents a de-centrally controlled relaying approach, in which the relay has full control over the SSs that are associated to it.
-The entire functionality that is required for the multihop operation is encapsulated in the relay.
-The BS is not affected.
-For the BS, a relay appears like an ordinary SS.
-For SSs the relay appears to be a regular BS.
+This chapter presents a decentrally controlled relaying approach.
+Decentrally controlled means that the relay has full control over the SSs that are associated to it.
+For the BS, such a relay appears like an ordinary SS.
+For SSs this relay appears to be a regular BS.
 The next sections outline the frame structure and the connection management.

-A. Multihop Enabled Subframe Structure
+Multihop Subframe

-The de-centralized concept extends the H/2 subframe concept [5] and applies it to the 802.16 system.
+The decentralized concept extends the H/2 subframe concept [5] and applies it to the 802.16 system.
 During the multihop subframe interval, the BS does schedule neither DL nor UL traffic.
 Instead, it dedicates the interval to the control of the relay station.
-The relay itself builds up an entire MAC frame.
-This frame, called multihop subframe, is a standard compliant 802.16 MAC frame.
+The relay itself builds an entire frame.
+This multihop sub-frame is a standard compliant 802.16 MAC frame.

 Figure 2 shows the modified 802.16 frame with the embedded multihop subframe.
 The frame starts with the DL subframe composed of the broadcast phase and DL bursts.
 The DL bursts contain PDUs transmitted to SSs that are associated to the BS directly.
 For the BS, the relay appears to be a regular SS to which data packets are transmitted.
-All DL bursts are specified by means of the DL MAP.
+All DL bursts of the regular frame are specified by means of the DL MAP.
 Thus, DL bursts serve SSs and relays on the first hop.
+Note that the regular DL MAP does not contain IEs that specify burst of the multihop subframe.

 The UL subframe starts with a contention interval followed by UL bursts.
 SSs, which are close to the BS, use these contention slots for network entry or bandwidth requests.
-The following UL bursts are scheduled for UL transmission of SSs on the first hop.
-Some of these UL bursts are scheduled for relay stations.
+The following UL bursts are scheduled for UL transmission.
+Some bursts contain UL traffic of associated SSs.
+Other UL bursts are scheduled for the first-hop transmission between the BS and relay stations.
 Within these bursts, relays can transmit its UL traffic to the BS.
 Another UL burst is not addressed to UL transmission at all, but it is reserved for the multihop subframe.
-The broadcast phase specifies this burst by means of a regular UL MAP (indicated by an arrow in Figure 2).
+The BS's broadcast phase specifies this burst by means of a regular IE inside an UL MAP.
+An arrow in Figure 2 indicates the reference of the IE to the burst.

-Since the frame structure of the multihop subframe is standard compliant, it is again divided into a DL and an UL subframe.
+In order to be standard compliant, the frame structure of the multihop subframe is again divided into a DL and an UL subframe.
 The DL part starts with the broadcast of control information.
 The corresponding management messages are only relevant for the multihop subframe.
 As the arrows in Figure 2 indicate, the DL MAP defines access to the second hop DL channel and the UL MAP schedules UL bursts on the second hop.
+The relay's management messages only contain IEs that specify bursts of the multihop subframe.
 The following DL bursts of the multihop subframe contain PDUs for SSs on the second hop.
 UL bursts are scheduled for UL data on the second hop.
 A gap divides the DL and the UL part of the multihop subframe.
-SSs close to the relay can access the contention slots scheduled at the beginning of the UL part of the multihop subframe to enter the network or to request bandwidth.
+SSs close to the relay can access the contention slots, which are occasionally scheduled at the beginning of the UL part of the multihop subframe to enter the network or to request bandwidth.